About us

 Our logo is a hand with a little finger pointing upwards. and represents freedom of choice.

-French philosopher Jean-Paul Sartre argued that humans are "condemned to be free," meaning that even in the most oppressive or constraining situations—like torture—our freedom to choose our response or attitude remains intact.
+French philosopher Jean-Paul Sartre argued that humans are "condemned to be free," Even in the most oppressive or constraining situations - like torture - our freedom to choose our response or attitude remains intact.

 What do you think?